 If you’re looking for ideas for where to picnic in Cork, mum-of-three Noelle says their favourite is Fitzgerald’s Park where you can take a stroll around and find a nice spot for your picnic.

 There are lovely views of the River Lee, a good playground, several interesting statues, a fountain and plenty of grassy spots.

 You May Also Enjoy Fun Playgrounds in Cork to Take the Kids to

 Monivea Forest, Galway

-“Then it’s time for a picnic and when we are all refueled we leave the woods and head over to the playground nearby to burn some more energy, before getting in the car and heading home!
-All we need is some dry weather, a picnic and we are set for the day :)”
+“Then it’s time for a picnic and when we are all refuelled we leave the woods and head over to the playground nearby to burn some more energy, before heading home!
+All we need is some dry weather, a picnic and we are set for the day!”

-Helen, mum of 1 from Limerick, has chosen Lough Gur as a fantastic place for a day out and a picnic in the Limerick area.
+Helen from Limerick has chosen Lough Gur as a fantastic place for a day out and a picnic.
 Steeped in history, visit the remains of an early farmstead and take a walk through the forest or for the more energetic climb Knockadoon Hill.